Heatblur-Simulations/f-4e-manual/src/systems/nav_com/flight_director_group.md

 ![Bank Steering Intercept](../../img/bank_steering_intercept.jpg)

-When the Heading Set knob has been used to enter the correct target heading, the intercept presentation is accurate within a 60 degree field of a [TACAN](tacan.md) course, or 90 degrees for a [VOR](vor_ils.md) radial.
-Additionally, a Glide-slope Pointer is provided for relative glide-slope position indication during an [ILS](vor_ils.md) approach.
+When the Heading Set knob has been used to enter the correct target heading, the intercept presentation is accurate within a 60 degree field of a TACAN course, or 90 degrees for a VOR radial.
+Additionally, a Glide-slope Pointer is provided for relative glide-slope position indication during an ILS approach.

 > 💡 The Heading Marker must be manually aligned with the desired heading (except in NAV COMP mode)
 > to ensure correct bank steering guidance.
 However, due to wind drift, this bank steering
 > may not always keep the aircraft precisely on a TACAN or VOR track.
 In such scenarios,
-> manual adjustments for wind correction are required in the Heading Marker setting to maintain
+> manual adjustments for wind correction are required for the Heading Marker setting to maintain
 > the correct course.

-In the Picture above the yellow vertical needle shows the Pilot that he has to steer 20° to the left to correct the course intended.
-In the same way the ADI shows steering instructions for the pitch.

 Upon startup of the ADI, an OFF warning flag will be displayed until the AN/AJB-7 gyro has aligned.
 This can also appear due to power loss or a signal failure.
 The flag does not present if a system